-2013 marks the Centenary of the Radio Society of Great Britain (RSGB) the body that represents Britain’s radio amateurs.
+2013 marked the Centenary of the Radio Society of Great Britain (RSGB), the body that represents Britain’s radio amateurs.
 Starting life as the London Wireless Club the RSGB has since its inception brought together people with an interest in radio communication.
 The Society provided the framework within which the pioneers and experimenters of radio technology have thrived.

 RSGB members have been at the forefront of the major contributions made to radio technology.
 Radio intelligence, television, radar development, re-designing the Iron lung and the discovery of Pulsars, have all had radio amateurs working on them.
 The influence of amateurs across, science, technology, medicine and the communications industry has been huge.